ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 1. A Client obtains the authorization to participate in a Pub-Sub topic at the Broker with certain permissions.
 This pertains to operations defined in {{I-D.ietf-core-coap-pubsub}} for taking part in Pub-Sub communication with CoAP.

 2. A Client obtains the authorization to join a security group with certain permissions.
-This allows the Client to obtain from the KDC the group keying material for communicating with other group members, i.e., to protect end-to-end and verify the content published at the Broker on topics associated with the security group.
+This allows the Client to obtain from the KDC the group keying material for securely communicating with other group members, i.e., to protect end-to-end and verify the content published at the Broker on topics associated with the security group.

 3. A Client obtains from the KDC the authentication credentials of other group members, and provides or updates the KDC with its own authentication credential.